 This list goes on and on.
 You can also segment by age, gender, geographic location, etc.

 It may happen that your hypothesis will appeal only to a particular segment of the audience.
 You should also take this into account.
-By analyzing the results of tests by segments, you get a deeper idea of your audience and its needs.
+By analyzing results of tests by segments on Shopify, you get a deeper idea of your audience and its needs.

 Thus, the key to practical analysis is the segmentation of results.
 Then, you can dig deeper and find out your audience’s actual demands.